GENE GUIDE

 • Heart issues

+PPP2R1A-related syndrome is a genetic condition, which means that it is caused by variants in genes.
 Our genes contain the instructions, or code, that tell our cells how to grow, develop, and work.
-Every child gets two copies of the PPP2R1A gene: one copy from their mother, from the egg, and one copy from their father, from the sperm.
+Every child gets two copies of the PPP2R1A gene: one copy from their mother’s egg, and one copy from their father’s sperm.
 In most cases, parents pass on exact copies of the gene to their child.
-But the process of copying genes is not perfect.
+But the process of creating the egg or sperm is not perfect.
 A change in the genetic code can lead to physical issues, developmental issues, or both.

-De novo changes can take place in any gene.
-We all have some de novo changes, most of which don’t affect our health.
-But because PPP2R1A plays a key role in development, de novo changes in this gene can have a meaningful effect.
+De novo variants can take place in any gene.
+We all have some de novo variants, most of which don’t affect our health.
+But because PPP2R1A plays a key role in development, de novo variants in this gene can have a meaningful effect.

-Research shows that PPP2R1A-related syndrome is often the result of a de novo change in PPP2R1A.
-Many parents who have had their genes tested do not have the PPP2R1A gene change found in their child who has the syndrome.
-In some cases, PPP2R1A-related syndrome happens because the gene change was passed down from a parent.
+Research shows that PPP2R1A-related syndrome is often the result of a de novo variant in PPP2R1A.
+Many parents who have had their genes tested do not have the PPP2R1A genetic variant found in their child who has the syndrome.
+In some cases, PPP2R1A-related syndrome happens because the genetic variant was passed down from a parent.

 Autosomal Dominant Genetic Syndrome